 Where reasonable or required by law, ADP will provide information that you may request regarding the data that ADP collected from you in accordance with our Binding Corporate Rules.
 When processing personal data on behalf of its Clients, ADP will provide assistance in addressing individuals’ rights requests, in accordance with applicable law and contractual agreement with our Clients.
 ADP is committed to provide you with a reasonable opportunity to examine your own personal data and to update it if it is incorrect.

-ADP has implemented a Global Records Information Management (RIM) Policy, covering the appropriate retention, maintenance, and destruction of client information and company records.
+ADP has implemented a Global Records Information Management (RIM) Policy, covering the appropriate retention, maintenance, and deletion and/or destruction of individuals’ personal data, Client information and company records.

 ADP’s Global Security Organization maintains administrative, technical and physical controls to protect personal data entrusted to ADP.
 ADP’s incident response process is designed to ensure that any incidents involving your personal data are addressed, tracked and reported in a timely and effective manner and in accordance with ADP security policies, procedures, and legal requirements.
 When necessary, procedures for the notification of Clients, individuals and all other parties who may be impacted by the incident are initiated, and appropriate remedial actions are taken.